jarofghosts/clapchop/README.md

 ### pad chop MIDI channel

-sets which MIDI channel (1-16) to listen to for pad chop triggering. set to "All" (default) to listen to all MIDI channels. useful when you want to separate pad triggers from other MIDI input.
+sets which MIDI channel (1-16) to listen to for pad chop triggering. set to "All" (default) to listen to all MIDI channels.

 ### pitch reference MIDI channel